 “I’m a creative with an interest in all human experiences that elevate the soul”

 Waad El Hadidy is an interior designer with an anthropologist’s mind.
 She started her design career at Starwood Capital/SH Hotels in 2012 at the launch of three luxury and lifestyle brands, 1 Hotels, Baccarat Hotels and Resorts, and Treehouse.
 While continuing to support SH, she established The Medusan in 2020 to create meaningful spaces and visceral experiences through collaborative design cultures and award-winning design.
-Waad El Hadidy is sharing with us, her upcoming projects and Design philosophy.
+Waad El Hadidy, jury member of the BLT Built Design Awards, is sharing with us, her upcoming projects and Design philosophy.

 Could you tell us a little about yourself?
 Where are you from?